Bilateralism with incompatible proofs and refutations: Base-extension semantics

-\begin{definition}[Atomic proofs] An {\em atomic proof} in the base $\mathcal{B}$ is a deduction using only the rules $\mathcal{B}$ which has no undischarged assumptions or counter-assumptions and ends with an application of a proof rule.
+\begin{definition} An {\em atomic proof} in the base $\mathcal{B}$ is a deduction using only the rules $\mathcal{B}$ which has no undischarged assumptions or contra-assumptions and ends with an application of a proof rule.
+We denote by $\vdash^{+}_\mathcal{B} p$ the existence of an atomic proof of $p$ in $\mathcal{B}$.

+An {\em atomic refutation} in the base $\mathcal{B}$ is a deduction using only the rules $\mathcal{B}$ which has no undischarged assumptions or contra-assumptions and ends with an application of a refutation rule.
 We denote by $\vdash^{+}_\mathcal{B} p$ the existence of an atomic proof of $p$ in $\mathcal{B}$.

 \end{definition}